lohmander/hostanapp/README.md

 - [x] Implement CRD and controller for the App resource
 - [x] Implement CRD and controller for the Provider resource
 - [x] Create spec/protobuf file for the provider interface
-- [ ] Create config maps and secrets for config upon reconciliation
+- [x] Create config maps and secrets for config upon reconciliation
+- [ ] Add validation hooks for providers
+- [ ] Write a provider for PostgreSQL
+- [ ] Write a provider for redis

 ### What it looks like (WIP)